 Thanks to social networks and other digital tools organization of massive advertising campaigns and the creation of viral content became as accessible even to small businesses as never before.
 Technologies in advertising turned out to be powerful equalizers, letting small creative teams with modest budgets compete with big brands in the quality of content and audience engagement.

-Let’s take a closer look at trends which define the present and the nearest future of digital advertising.
+Let’s take a closer look at trends that define the present and the nearest future of digital advertising.

 The volume of content consumption via mobile devices is permanently growing.
 Due to this, brands are forced to adapt their content to small screens.
 Vertical advertising templates which can fit into Instagram stories, vertical videos, excessive use of hashtags and emojis - all these things are products of users’ migration from PCs and laptops to tablets and smartphones.